YashChaudhari999/File-Sharing/README.md

 ## Usage

--1.Navigate to the homepage.
+1.Navigate to the homepage.
--2.Use the navigation links to upload or download files.
+2.Use the navigation links to upload or download files.
--3.Follow the prompts to complete file operations.
+3.Follow the prompts to complete file operations.

 ## License

--This project is licensed under the MIT License.
+-This project is licensed under the MIT License(#License).
 See the LICENSE file for more details.